drolsonmi/math1040/Lesson05/5_2_CreatingAHistogram.md

-# Lesson 5.2 Creating a Histogram?
+# Lesson 5.2 Creating a Histogram
 ## Reading
 Reading sections are from the [Introductory Statistics Textbook](../Resources/OpenIntroTextbook.pdf)
 *